 Since its inception, Spoonflower has covered state sales tax on behalf of our customers for any state in which we have nexus.
 However, a recent Supreme Court ruling gave US States the authority to require e-commerce businesses to charge and collect sales tax on shipments into their state, even if the business does not have a physical location in that state.
-In October 2018 we will begin collecting sales tax for all states that require this remittance.
+On November 15th, 2018 we began collecting sales tax for all states that require this remittance.

 - When is sales tax rendered on a purchase?